SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 To create a root asset type follow a bottom-up approach by defining all subassets and custom properties in the provided templates first.

-This root asset type can then be used to create an asset hierarchy, which then defines all the assets, subassets, custom properties and devices in the DTM application.
+This root asset type can then be used to create an asset hierarchy, which then defines all the assets, subassets, custom properties and devices in the DTM web app.

-As a result you can use the asset hierarchy in other {{< product-c8y-iot >}} applications, such as the {{< product-c8y-iot >}} OEE or the {{< product-c8y-iot >}} Machine Portal.
+As a result you can use the asset hierarchy in other {{< product-c8y-iot >}} web apps, such as the {{< product-c8y-iot >}} OEE or the {{< product-c8y-iot >}} Machine Portal.

 <a name=""></a>